How do I transfer a domain name that was registered with Network Solutions?

 If you're signing up for our Web hosting service, and Network Solutions is currently providing you with Web hosting service, the transfer will go smoothly.
 Network Solutions will not disable their Web hosting and DNS service when you transfer the domain name, allowing a smooth "overlap".

 However, there's one rare situation that can lead to problems.
-If you're signing up for our Web hosting, and you're currently using the Network Solutions DNS service but you are not hosting your Web site or e-mail at Network Solutions, Network Solutions may stop providing the DNS service as soon as you transfer the domain name itself (or even if you update the DNS nameservers there before the domain name transfer).
+If you're signing up for our Web hosting, and you're currently using the Network Solutions DNS service but you are not hosting your website or email at Network Solutions, Network Solutions may stop providing the DNS service as soon as you transfer the domain name itself.
 This can cause "downtime" for some visitors during the overlap period.